Georges Couthon

 Georges Auguste Couthon ([ʒɔʁʒ oɡyst kutɔ̃], 22 December 1755 – 28 July 1794) was a French politician and lawyer known for his service as a deputy in the Legislative Assembly during the French Revolution.
 Couthon was elected to the Committee of Public Safety on 30 May 1793.
-Along with his close associates, Maximilien Robespierre and Louis Antoine de Saint-Just, he formed an unofficial triumvirate within the committee which wielded power until their arrest and execution in 1794 during the period of the Reign of Terror.
-Couthon played an important role in the development of the Law of 22 Prairial, which was responsible for a sharp increase in the number of executions of accused counter-revolutionaries.
+Along with his close associate Louis Antoine de Saint-Just and Maximilien Robespierre, he formed an unofficial triumvirate within the committee which wielded power during the Reign of Terror until the three were arrested and executed in 1794 during the Thermidorian Reaction.
+A Freemason, Couthon played an important role in the development of the Law of 22 Prairial, which was responsible for a sharp increase in the number of executions of accused counter-revolutionaries.

 Background

 Couthon was born on 22 December 1755 in Orcet in the province of Auvergne.
 His father was a notary, and his mother was the daughter of a shopkeeper.
 Couthon, like generations of his family before him, was a member of the lower bourgeoisie.
 Following in his father's footsteps, Couthon became a notary.
 The skills that he acquired enabled him to serve on the Provincial Assembly of Auvergne in 1787, his first experience of politics.
+This same year, 1787 he married Marie Brunet and his first son Antoine was born.
+His other son Hippolyte would be born in 1790.
 He was well-regarded by others as an honest well-mannered individual.

-As the Revolution grew nearer, Couthon started to become disabled because of advancing paralysis in both legs.
+Georges Couthon suffered joint problems from childhood, however it was not until 1782 that his condition significantly worsened, necessitating the use of a cane by 1791 and complete reliance on a wheelchair by 1793.
 Doctors diagnosed Couthon with meningitis in 1792, but Couthon blamed his paralysis on the frequent sexual experiences of his youth.
 Although he began treating his condition with mineral baths, he grew so weak by 1793 that he was confined to a wheelchair driven by hand cranks via gears.
 His political aspirations took him away from Orcet and to Paris, and he joined the Freemasons in 1790 in Clermont.
 There, he became a fixture at its literary society, where he earned acclaim for his discussion on the topic of "Patience".
 In 1791, Couthon became one of the deputies of the Legislative Assembly, representing Puy-de-Dôme.